 In addition, Energy Authority has estimated that there are about 23 MW of PV capacity without any grid connection.
 These installations are mainly in summer houses.
-Industrial size PV capacity was about 50 MW, but it is estimated to increase remarkably during next few years.
+Industrial size PV capacity was about 100 MW, but it is estimated to increase remarkably during next few years.

-Figure 5 below illustrates development of small-scale power generation capacity.
+Figure 5 below illustrates development of small-scale power generation capacity connected into distribution grids.